mwbowers/mwbowers.github.io/reference/datagate-client/ilibrary-list-class-remove-entry-method.md

 ## Remarks

-A library list entry can not be removed if it's on an active user's library list.
+A library list entry can not be removed if it is on an active user's library list.
 ## Requirements

 <span> **Namespace:** [ASNA.DataGate.Client](datagate-client-namespace.html) </span>